Guide ยท Financial Calculator

 - N โ What you're solving for (months to reach FIRE)

-- I/Y โ Expected annual investment return (commonly 7%)
+- I/Y โ Expected annual investment return (commonly 7% after inflation)

 - PV โ Your current invested savings (enter as negative)